-The Board of Trustees have interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-As of June 30, 2021 and 2020, the Foundation did not have endowment funds below the amount of the donor-required levels.
+The Board of Trustees has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
+As of June 30, 2022 and 2021, the Foundation did not have endowment funds below the amount of the donor-required levels.

-(A Component Unit of Brookdale Community College) Notes to Financial Statements - Continued June 30, 2021 and 2020
+(A Component Unit of Brookdale Community College) Notes to Financial Statements - Continued June 30, 2022 and 2021